curran/dataviz-project-template-proposal/README.md

 The data I propose to visualize for my project is ...

+## Questions & Tasks

+The following tasks and questions will drive the visualization and interaction decisions for this project:

+ * (insert your question or task here) How does the X vary over time?
+ * (insert your question or task here) Is there any correlation between X and Y?
+ * (insert your question or task here) Are there interesting spatial patterns in X?
+ * (insert your question or task here) How many X are there across different Y?

+## Sketches

+(insert one or more hand-drawn sketches of interactive visualizations that you imagine) (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks)

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
 It's a ... and it shows ...